 Prof. Alison Twycross

-In September 2013 Prof. Twycross joined LSBU as Head of Children's Nursing and Reader in Children's Pain Management.
+Alison joined LSBU in September 2013 as Head of Children's Nursing and Reader in Children's Pain Management.
 She has a particular interest in promoting the use of evidence in practice, particularly in relation to children's pain management.
+In April 2016 Alison became a Professor of Children’s Nursing.
+In 2016 Alison was also awarded a Florence Nightingale Foundation/Council of Deans of Health leadership scholarship for aspiring deans.

 Alison qualified as a RGN and RMN in 1987 having completed an integrated course at the Princess Alexandra School of Nursing in London.
 Since then Alison has worked in children's nursing in a variety of settings in London, the Midlands and Scotland.
 She completed her RSCN course in 1990 at Enfield and Haringey School of Nursing.
 Alison then completed her MSc in Nursing Studies at City University in 1993, a Postgraduate Diploma in Management Studies in 1996, a CertEd(HE) in 1997 and went on to complete her PhD at the University of Central Lancashire in 2004.